sanity-io/cross-dataset-duplicator/README.md

 - `types` (Array[String], default: []) – Set which Schema Types the Migration Action should be enabled in.
 - `filter` (String, default: undefined) - Set a predicate for documents when gathering dependencies.
 - `follow` (("inbound" | "outbound")[], default: []) – Add buttons to allow the user to begin with just the existing document or first fetch all inbound references.
+- `referenceMaxDepth` (Number, default: undefined) - The level of documents deep to follow, `0` represents the current document only.
+Must be a positive number.
+This is useful for when when gathering references returns a large number of references or when you want to be a bit more intentional about the which reference you gather.
+- `referenceMaxDepthAssetsOnly`: (boolean) - If true, only gather image and file assests.
+The 'referenceMaxDepth' option must be set for this to work.

 #### Action Options